 A few days afterwards, a post popped up in my Facebook timeline memories from two years ago, celebrating my 200th #bookcovers and #firstsentences post on Instagram.

 It was also a stark reminder that it took me just ten months to reach 200 posts, but two years and ten months to post 500!
 Perhaps I could blame COVID-19 and lockdown?
 But I work from home and could post every day if I felt like it.

-The truth is, while I’ve enjoyed the Instagram posts, it’s proved a bit more time-consuming than simply taking a photo of a book and entering the opening lines.
+The truth is, while I’ve enjoyed sharing the Instagram posts, it’s a bit more time-consuming than simply taking a photo of a book and entering the opening lines.

 And my writer and editor roles at Tall And True keep me busy, with blog posts like this, short stories, and other fiction and nonfiction writing.
 And then there’s a new audio fiction podcast I’ve launched, Tall And True Short Reads.

 That said, I will continue posting #bookcovers and #firstsentences to Instagram.
 It just might take me a little longer to get to my 600th post.